Name: Numbat (Myrmecobius fasciatus)

 The Numbat, also called the marsupial anteater, is a small, slow-moving oddity of Australia.
 Its reddish-brown body banded with white and black eye stripes on a delicate tapering head, give it a striking appearance.
 The gentle and squirrel-like Numbat grows to be up to 10 inches (25 cm) long.

 The numbat is now extinct throughout much of its range.
-It survives in the wild only in a small area in the southwest corner of Australia.
+It survives in the wild only in a small area in western Australia.

 Instead, the young are born very premature and must continue their development attached to a teat outside the mother’s body (usually inside a pouch of belly skin, as in kangaroos).
 Numbats do not have a pouch, so the young, born blind and hairless, must simply cling to the belly fur of their mother while they grow.

 This solitary creature is usually active by day, bumbling through the brush with bushy tail held high and pointed snout snuffling the ground in search of food.
 Numbats eat only ants and termites they catch by using their very long, sticky tongues.
 A Numbat can eat as many as 10,000 ants and termites each day.

 Numbats prefer open woodland habitat dominated by eucalyptus trees.
 They are nimble and can leap and even climb trees.
 They require hollow, fallen logs for shelter and nesting.

 Numbats have declined drastically since the first European settlers arrived in Australia just 200 years ago.
 Their habitat has been cleared for agriculture and destroyed by brush fires.
 In addition, since they are slow-moving and easy-to-catch, they are killed by introduced dogs, cats, and foxes.

 Regulation of Trade and Hunting

 Although not heavily exploited by humans, Numbats are protected from being collected for zoos or novelties by CITES.
 Hunting or harassing them is illegal under Australian law.